Eastside Couples Therapy is committed to transparency in our therapeutic process. Check out some of the frequently asked questions in the list below.

 In these situations, the therapist can and will share information without your written consent to ensure your imminent safety or the imminent safety of others.

 If you wish to seek reimbursement for my services from your health insurance company, I will complete a special receipt that you may submit to your insurance carrier.
-Insurance companies vary greatly in their coverage of “outpatient mental health services”, so you may wish to call your carrier to make certain that services provided by an “out of network provider” and/or registered counselor are covered.
+Insurance companies vary greatly in their coverage of outpatient mental health services, so you may wish to call your carrier to make certain that services provided by an out of network provider” will be covered.
 Since your insurance provider requires a diagnostic code, I will discuss your diagnosis with you before they submit this information.

 To determine if you have mental health coverage through your insurance carrier, the first thing you should do is call them.
 Check your coverage carefully and make sure you understand their answers.
 Some helpful questions you can ask them: